 Kuo Kuang might sound familiar to you, as it is one of the popular bus services to Taoyuan Airport.
 However, we were taking their Bus 1819 to Yehliu for this trip.
 It takes around 80 minutes from Taipei to Yehliu Geopark, so the bus that departs at 6.40am was just right for us.

 If you’re imagining the bus terminal is as hectic as our old Pudu, buying the bus ticket at one place, then scurry through the station to find your platform and bus, don’t worry.
-Kuo Kuang Motor Transport Building is right beside the Taipei Main Station’s ‘back door’ (East 3 or North 1 exit).
+Kuo Kuang Motor Transport Building is right beside the Taipei Main Station’s ‘back door’ (East 3 or North 1 exit and head left).
 The building itself is simple with a small reception counter to answer our question.
 As we were using Easy Card, we didn’t have to buy the tickets, just tap when boarding and alighting.
 Free Wifi was provided on the bus.

 Bus 1819’s final stop was actually Dharma Drum Mountain, and a lot of elderly were going there in that morning.
 As a semi-express bus, Bus 1819 will pick up more passengers on its way out of Taipei City and we were astonished that some stops were just within minute distance of each other.
 Passengers could press the bell once their destination shows up on the indication board, just like what we did for Yehliu.